 A single grossed-up cap of $5,000 applies to any salary packaged meal entertainment (and entertainment facility leasing expenses) for the 2017 FBT year.
 This sort of benefit can be provided through, for example, the use of a meal card in the case of the former, or the use of a sporting corporate box for the latter.
 Exceeding the cap will see FBT applied.
 The 50/50 method and 12-week register has also not been available from April 1, 2016.

-The cents per kilometre rates for vehicles other than cars has increased.
-The rate of 52c applies for an engine capacity up to 2,500cc.
+The cents per kilometre rates for vehicles other than cars has increased from the 2015-16 FBT year.
+For this FBT year the rate of 52c applies for an engine capacity up to 2,500cc.
 Above that capacity the rate is 63c, and for motorbikes it is 16c.